2017-2018 in Residence at the Centre for Ethics

 Her research interests are in feminist theory, social theory, social contract tradition, theories of justice, oppression, domination gender subordination authority, political obligation and history of political thought.

 His research operates at the nexus of political philosophy, intellectual history, and the analysis of concrete social practices.

-Stephanie Silverman, Adjunct Professor, Trinity College and a SSHRC Postdoctoral Fellow, Graduate School of Public and International Affairs, Ottawa.
+Stephanie J. Silverman, B.A.
+Toronto; M.A.
+York; D.Phil.
+Oxford.
+Adjunct Professor, Trinity College; SSHRC Postdoctoral Fellow, Graduate School of Public and International Affairs, Ottawa.

 Her sociolegal research on immigration enforcement focuses mainly on detention practices in Canada, the US, and the UK.

 Jeremy Davis, B.A.
 Missouri-Columbia; Ph.D.
 Candidate in the Department of Philosophy.

 His research is in ethics and political philosophy, and is currently focusing on the intersection between national partiality and the ethics of war.
 He also has research interests in bioethics and philosophy.